-1.2 AAU ID Card
+1.2.
+AAU ID card

 The official AAU ID card is the AAU ISIC.
 It is used for access to the main AAU building, serves as a copy card for printing and making copies and can be used as the verification of your current status as a student.
-It will be provided at a discounted price of CZK 100 at the beginning of your studies.
+The AAU ISIC card is provided to students for a price of 350 CZK.
+The price for replacement cards is 350 CZK.
+To extend the validity of ISIC, you have to buy the extension stamp in the Student Services Center for a price of 250 CZK.